ORNL/AdditiveFOAM/tutorials/nLightAFX/README.md

 ## Example mode

-A typical mode block from `nLightAFX.cfg` looks like:
+A typical mode block from `nLightAFX-1000.cfg` looks like:

 ```foam
 Index3